If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 The messes you can’t see are often the most odious.
 Those times when you come home and can’t detect the origin of that odd odor can send you into a cleaning frenzy.
 One of the most unexpected cleaning tools you can have in your arsenal is something you might associate more with raves and haunted houses, and that’s a UV flashlight black light.
 A UV flashlight black light can help you detect all sorts of messes you can’t see, allowing you to properly clean trouble areas.
 Just make sure you brace yourself for what you might find.

 There are natural and manmade items that are fluorescent, also called phosphors — these glow under a black light because they absorb and reflect the ultraviolet light back at you.
 Antifreeze, some rocks and minerals, tonic water and even olive oil emit some light under a black light.
+And yes, many body fluids can be detected using a black light.

 One fact you may not have known about black lights is that the distinctive blueish purple glow doesn’t actually come from the UV light.
 That’s an additional filter that’s added to the bulb of black lights.
 This helps block out unwanted visible light that can come from the bulb and overpower the luminescence (this filter also has the added benefit of making it look cool).

 When living organisms emit light, that’s known as bioluminescence.
 You might associate bioluminescence with animals that live in water, such as jellyfish.
 But you might not have realized that scorpions glow under a black light, too — this can be helpful if you live somewhere where scorpion infestations might happen.
+Scorpions aren’t the only pests you can detect using a black light.
+You can potentially seek out signs of a rodent infestation using UV light, which will illuminate urine.
+Likewise, you can monitor any stains your pets might leave.

 Since some coolants have phosphors added (like the aforementioned antifreeze) you can use a black light to potentially detect leaks.
 And if that’s all terribly dull, just get one of these for your next party to show off your glowing gin and tonics.